You want smart political talk without the meltdowns?

 It is very, very similar to what you are describing here and how they control the masses.

-And I think it's very hard for people to maybe even believe that they could be susceptible to suggestion like this or the amount of pressure brought to bear on for people to be to conform to whatever whatever the cultural issue is of the day.
+And I think it's very hard for people to maybe even believe that they could be susceptible to suggestion like this or the amount of pressure brought to bear for people to conform to whatever the cultural issue is of the day.

-I mean, and and why there is so few of us that are willing to take the heat and go out there, speak our minds freely, and say things that the left doesn't like to hear and just get the crap beaten out of us.
+I mean, and why there is so few of us that are willing to take the heat and go out there, speak our minds freely and say things that the left doesn't like to hear and just get the crap beaten out of us.

 They engage in brute force.

-Look, the list has canceled J.K.
-Rowling because she she actually believes women exist.
+Look, the left has canceled J.K.
+Rowling because she actually believes women exist.

-She's thoroughly left than everything else, but she hasn't completely lost her mind if she's willing to defend women.
+She's thoroughly left in everything else, but she hasn't completely lost her mind if she's willing to defend women.

-And and and that is a a capital offense in in in their world view.
+And that is a capital offense in their worldview.

-And it's you know, you're talking about like Soviet mind control.
+And it's, you know, you're talking about like so good mind control.

-It's why the left takes journalism takes entertainment takes uh big tech because subtle culture, cultural Marxists use the tools of culture to push their orthodoxy and the brainwash.
+It's why the left takes journalism, takes entertainment, takes big tech, because subtle culture, cultural Marxists use the tools of culture to push their orthodoxy and to brainwash.

 And so right now, young people, their views are much less pro-Israel than historically Americans have been.